Light-shining-through-wall cavity setups for probing ALPs

 It is worth mentioning, that in the steady regime both EM-source (r.h.s of Eq.~\ref{Klein_Gordon_eqn2}) and the induced axion field have the same frequency $\omega_a$.
 For the MF emitter case, the source function in the Eq.~\eqref{Klein_Gordon_eqn2} contains a single component oscillating at the frequency $\omega_a = \omega_0$.
 However, for the MM emitter case, there are two components at frequencies $\omega_a = \omega_{\pm} = \omega_2 \pm \omega_1$ ($\omega_2 > \omega_1$).
 As a result, each particular combination of the field for both MF emitter and MM emitter can be written in the general form,

 where $E^{\rm em}_0, B^{\rm em}_0$ are typical values of the emitter EM fields, $(\vec{\cal E}\cdot \vec{\cal B})(\vec{x})$ is a dimensionless function determined by the production approach.

-For the RF cavity that emits the ALPs (MF emitter), $E_0^{\rm em}$ is a typical amplitude of pump mode taken on the cavity wall\footnote{The peak amplitude is greater by the factor of ${\cal O}(1)$ and depends on the particular mode and cavity geometry.}, $B_0^{\rm em}$ is a magnitude of the static magnetic field, and
+For the RF cavity that emits the ALPs (MF emitter), $E_0^{\rm em}$ is a typical amplitude of pump mode taken on the cavity wall\footnote{The peak amplitude is greater by the factor of ${\cal O}(1)$ and depends on the particular mode and cavity geometry.}, $B_0^{\rm em}$ is a magnitude of the static magnetic field, and the typical combination of the normalized fields in Eq.~(\ref{Source}) can be written as follows